OlehBrov/tweets-app/README.md

-# Getting in our Tweets App.
+# Greeting in our Tweets App.

 This application allows you to check your followings, follow new writers or unsubscribe of certain writer.